zhwa/mlir-example/book/Chapter-02-Dynamic-Shapes.md

 Working with memrefs offers several advantages for learning MLIR fundamentals.
 First, it's simpler to understand because we avoid the complexity of bufferization (though Chapter 4 will cover the conceptual foundations of this transformation in depth).
 Second, the IR we write directly corresponds to how the code will execute—there are no hidden transformations that might surprise us along the way.
 Third, NumPy arrays are memory buffers at their core, so they map naturally to memrefs, making Python integration straightforward (Chapter 8 will show how the binding code works in detail).
 Finally, this approach enables faster initial development because we can focus on MLIR's core concepts without navigating the bufferization pipeline.

 However, this choice involves trade-offs that readers should understand.
 By skipping tensors, we forgo some high-level optimizations—tensor-level transformations like fusion and tiling are more difficult or less effective when working directly with mutable memrefs.
 We must also be explicit about allocation and mutation, whereas tensor operations delegate these concerns to the bufferization pass.
-Finally, our approach isn't fully representative of production ML compiler pipelines; real systems like TensorFlow/MLIR, PyTorch 2.0, and JAX use tensors extensively at high levels before lowering to memrefs.
+Finally, our approach isn't fully representative of production AI compiler pipelines; real systems like TensorFlow/MLIR, PyTorch 2.0, and JAX use tensors extensively at high levels before lowering to memrefs.

 This is an acceptable trade-off for learning.
 As we build increasingly sophisticated examples (attention mechanisms in Chapter 11, transformers in Chapter 12, serving engines in Chapter 14), working with memrefs keeps the compilation pipeline transparent and the concepts grounded.
 Readers interested in production-scale tensor-based optimizations can explore MLIR's bufferization documentation and the Linalg-on-tensors workflow after mastering the fundamentals presented here.